No items found.

 • Potential Benefits

-Improve systemic and intratesticular endogenous testosterone in hypogonadal men.1-3
+Promote systemic and intratesticular endogenous testosterone in hypogonadal men.
+1-3

-• Fewer unwanted estrogenic effects such as mood changes, gynecomastia, and fluid gain compared with clomiphene
+• Potentially fewer unwanted estrogenic effects such as mood changes, gynecomastia, and fluid gain 2

-• Preserve sperm count and fertility in men with fertility aspirations.
+• Support preservation of sperm count and fertility in men with fertility aspirations 3

 • Treatment Protocol